 Unfair dismissal rights

-From 1 January 2027 the qualifying periods for protection against ‘ordinary’ unfair dismissal, employees’ right to request written reasons for dismissal and protection against unfair dismissal for reason of spent convictions will change.
+The Government's plan from 1 January 2027 are for the qualifying periods for protection against ‘ordinary’ unfair dismissal, employees’ right to request written reasons for dismissal and protection against unfair dismissal for reason of spent convictions to change.

 Key changes